-The continued uncertainty of the Coronavirus situation will require our school community to be flexible and adaptable to the quickly changing Coronavirus situation and conditions.
-As a school community, we are all in this Coronavirus situation together.
-I am very confident that we will come out of this situation as a more unified and focused educational organization that will continue to place the academic, social and emotional needs of our students at the forefront of our efforts, while continuing to ensure the safety and health of all who are an essential part of our school community.
+The continued uncertainty of the COVID-19 pandemic will continue to require our school community to be flexible and adaptable to the ever-changing pandemic situation.
+Our school faculty, staff and administrators continue to be confident that we will come out of this situation as a more unified and focused independent school.
+We will continue to place the academic, social and emotional needs of our students at the forefront of our efforts, while continuing to ensure the safety and health of all who are an essential part of our school community.